RJWGit/MouseTrainer/README.md

 ## Motivation

-I created this websites from the ground up with two goals in mind.
+I created this website from the ground up with two goals in mind.
 First, to better understand React and modern web development, both fronted and backed.
 Second, to create a site to have all the features I'd want out of a "mouse clicking game".

 ## Features